 You can see I even got Brandon on board with the

 rise to the right theme.

-I also tackled my drawers and abandoned my old method of “this is the drawer for lounge wear tanks and tops” and “this one is for lounge wear shorts and pants" and from there I just toss it in.
-But learning the Konmari Method, I knew these drawers needed some help so I used some old storage containers to be dividers as well as old shoe boxes and divided up my clothes by category within the drawers and folded them according to the Konmari Method that I’ll share more of in my girls’ clothes post.
+I also tackled my drawers and abandoned my old method of “this is the drawer for loungewear tanks and tops” and “this one is for loungewear shorts and pants”, and from there, I toss it in.
+But learning the Konmari Method, I knew these drawers needed some help, so I used some old storage containers to be dividers as well as old shoe boxes and divided up my clothes by category within the drawers and folded them according to the Konmari Method that I’ll share more of in my girls’ clothes post.
 Nonetheless, here’s how it looks now.

-One last thing, I now put all my clothes, both off-season and in-season all in my bedroom in either my closet or dresser.
-Kondo says that when we keep off-season clothes in storage and far away or even out of sight, we forget about them and sometimes when seasons overlap, we are late in trading out our clothes.
+One last thing, I now put all my clothes, both off-season and in-season, all in my bedroom in either my closet or dresser.
+Kondo says that when we keep off-season clothes in storage and far away or even out of sight, we forget about them and sometimes, when seasons overlap, we are late in trading out our clothes.
 Sometimes we end up buying new things and then when we bring out the other season of clothes we realize we already had it.
-Personally I love that I don’t have to spend a whole day swapping out my clothes and my girls clothes once the seasons change, and instead those clothes are close and nearby in case I might need them no matter what the season.
+Personally, I love that I don’t have to spend a whole day swapping out my clothes and my girls clothes once the seasons change, and instead, those clothes are close and nearby if I might need them no matter what the season.

-This was a simple category for me because a lot of the books I read are on my Kindle, library books, or as audio books.
-Still I felt a certain attachment to those books that were on my shelf since I had a hard copy of them, but as Kondo says in the book, the books served you at one point or another in your life and now it’s okay to let them go.
+This was a simple category for me because many of the books I read are on my Kindle, library books, or audiobooks.
+Still, I felt a certain attachment to those books that were on my shelf since I had a hard copy of them, but as Kondo says in the book, the books served you at one point or another in your life, and now it’s okay to let them go.
 And let them go I did, nearly all of them.

 While also in this category, I included DVDs such as our movies, my workout DVDs, and the girl’s movies.
 The categories for sorting these were: